-Cleaning the kitchen is probably the most time consuming and intimidating room to tackle when it comes to cleaning, but once it’s spick and span, it can be one of the most rewarding.
+Cleaning the kitchen is probably the most time consuming and intimidating room to tackle when it comes to spring cleaning, but once it’s spick and span, it can be one of the most rewarding.
 Cleaning bathrooms is no cake-walk either, and a few easy systems makes bedroom organization a breeze—but kitchens are just an entire world away from every other room in the house.
 From caked-on grease near the stove to filthy sinks and disorganized pantries, we have you covered with a how-to guide and checklist of exactly what it will take to give your kitchen a true deep clean.
 That way, the next time you go to prepare a meal, you’ll be at ease from start to finish.

 Take a look at our kitchen cleaning checklist: